26 April 2025

 Think of your skis like ice skates.
 You wouldn’t try to force a hockey stop on pure ice—you’d glide into a controlled stop instead.
 The same principle applies here.

-If you’re skiing icy slopes often, your gear can make or break your experience.
-Consider these upgrades for better performance:- Skis with a smaller turn radius tend to grip better on ice.
+- Skis with a smaller turn radius tend to grip better on ice.

 - Stiffer boots provide more control and prevent unnecessary movement.